alexjvr1/WPA.Pheasants/WPAall.Analysis_20180125.md

 And now I'll create the structure plots for K5-8

-Copy the output files to the mac
+Copy the output files to the mac.

+Graphs can be found here: WPAall.structure.plots_20180125.xlsx

 #### c.
 DAPC